Skip to main content

 On this page

-Linting and Formatting
+Linting and formatting

 In an ideal world, your code is always clean, consistent, and free of pesky errors.
 That’s the promise of Deno’s built-in linting and formatting tools.
 By integrating these features directly into the runtime, Deno eliminates the need for external dependencies and complex configurations in your projects.
-These inbuilt tools are fast and performant, only saving time but also ensuring that every line of code adheres to best practices.
+These inbuilt tools are fast and performant, not only saving time but also ensuring that every line of code adheres to best practices.

 With deno fmt and deno lint, you can focus on writing great code, knowing that Deno has your back.
 It’s like having a vigilant assistant who keeps your codebase in top shape, allowing you to concentrate on what truly matters: building amazing applications.